-The Geospatial View of the workspace provides a spatially coherent display of the modeled basin.
-This is done by associating a map projection and its cartesian coordinate system with the view.
+The Geospatial View of the workspace provides a spatially coherent display of the modeled basin by associating a map projection and its cartesian coordinate system with the view.
 Users locate objects and a background map image in this coordinate system, allowing RiverWare to display a schematic view of the modeled basin overlaid in registry with the map.
-That is, RiverWare objects are placed so that they are displayed at their location on the map.
+That is, RiverWare objects are displayed at their location on the map.
 By providing an intuitive and information-rich view of a basin, the Geospatial view complements the Simulation and Accounting views of the workspace.